-Abandoned Well Sealing Grants are used to seal abandoned wells that are within the District.
+Abandoned Well Sealing Grants are used to seal abandoned wells that are within the District (view the map of CRWD).
 Awards are typically 50 percent of the total cost for well sealing, usually around $500 for each abandoned well.

 Apply For a Well Sealing Grant

 To apply for a Well Sealing Grant please use the Well-Sealing Grant Application link below or contact Andrew at CRWD (651-644-8888).
 You’ll need to receive bids from two licensed well sealing contractors.
 Visit the Minnesota Department of Health for a list of certified contractors.